stand-art/jaxn/Specification.md

 * `'That\'s right, you need to escape single-quotes in a single-quoted string.'`
 * `'Oh, and \" is allowed even in a single-quote string.'`
 * `"\u{1D11E} was my first love " + "and it will be my last."`
+* `"""String with a \ and " characters - no escape sequences,
+  may contain line breaks"""`

 #### Grammar